hebrides/intern-training/README.md

 You must understand how [network protocols](https://www.technologyuk.net/telecommunications/telecom-principles/communications-protocols.shtml) work to encode information for routing requests from clients to servers, and responses from servers to clients.

+Data flows in digitial communications as [small](https://en.wikipedia.org/wiki/Datagram), managable [packets](https://serverfault.com/questions/372930/where-is-the-actual-content-in-a-tcp-segment), with headers at the [front](https://networkengineering.stackexchange.com/questions/43589/how-does-a-nic-know-where-the-start-of-a-frame-is?rq=1) (expressing the protocol, type of data, and information about the sender and receiver), useful data packages, or "payloads", in the middle, and trailing zeros or footers at the end to signal termination.
+Routing and assembling information this way provides the internet [resiliency](https://serverfault.com/questions/875579/network-packets-is-the-data-always-received-sequentially).

 1) https://youtu.be/1Vq1lrWQAyg
 2) https://youtu.be/v8aYhOxZuNg
 3) https://youtu.be/Ilk7UXzV_Qc